|

 Medical College, Jabalpur, India

-Date of Web Publication | 18-Mar-2008 |
+Date of Web Publication18-Mar-2008

-Correspondence Address: R K Mishra Medical College, Jabalpur India
+R K Mishra

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

-How to cite this article: Mishra R K. Amyloid degeneration of the bulbar conjunctiva.
-Indian J Ophthalmol 1962;10:16-8 |
+Mishra R K. Amyloid degeneration of the bulbar conjunctiva.
+Indian J Ophthalmol 1962;10:16-8

 Primary degeneration of the conjunctiva of amyloid nature is a rare but well established condition.
 It was first reported by Oetting in (1871).
 Independent studies have been contributed by Ellis 1945, Redi 1948, Ashton 1951, Handousa 1952, Oppel 1956.
 A few reports have also appeared from India(Shrinivasan 1949, Wahi & Wahi 1954, Agrawal 1958, Mathur and Mathur 1959, Samee Hamid and Kailashnath 1960).